 Tom brun stol ute på ett fält

-It is natural to feel insecure about facing someone who is close to death.
-Death evokes strong emotions, but there is no right or wrong way to talk about it.
-Daring to show consideration and listen can make a big difference.
-Be honest with your feelings, it's okay to not have all the answers.
+It’s natural to feel uncertain when someone close to you is nearing the end of life.
+Death can bring up strong emotions, and there is no right or wrong way to talk about it.
+What matters most is showing care and being present and truly listening.
+Be honest about your feelings; it’s okay not to have all the answers.

 Ask how the person is doing.
-Avoid saying you know how they feel, but feel free to express that you like or love the person and that you will miss them.
+Avoid saying you know how they feel, but feel free to express that you care for them, that you love them and that you will miss them.

-Focus on the good memories.
-Discussing your shared history and what you have meant to each other can also be a nice comfort to both of you.
+Focus on shared memories.
+Talking about your history together and what you have meant to one another can be comforting for you both.

-It's also okay to just be quiet together if it feels right, or make up things that take the focus away from the person dying.
+It's also okay to sit quitely together if that feels right, or to do ordinary things that take the focus away from the fact that the person is dying.

-Make the best of the time that remains and help the dying person feel alive and appreciated.
+Make the most of the time that remains and help them feel alive, valued and appreciated.

 Talking openly about death